 Furniture and equipment are stated at cost for purchased items and market value at date of donation for donated items.
 Depreciation is recognized over their estimated useful lives using the straight-line method.
 The Organization capitalizes expenditures for property and equipment in excess of \$2,500.
-The fixed assets were fully depreciated at the beginning of the year and no additional assets were purchased.
+A spectrometer was purchased for \$3,028 during the year and is being refurbished by the Organization.
+This is not being depreciated because once the work is completed this asset will be granted to another non-profit organization.